prakashrai838/BRMS/README.md

 # BRMS
-This is a Drools Project
+This is a Drools Project.
+Just for Test Purpose